 When you come to the Birth Center in labor, you will be greeted by one of your midwives.
 She will admit you and assess the progress of your labor.
 As labor progresses and we near birth one of our highly qualified assistants are called to attend as well.
 You will already be familiar with these assistants as you will meet them at your prenatal appointments.
 It is YOUR CHOICE as to whether a student midwife is in attendance during your labor & birth.
 Again, you would have met the student during your prenatal care.

 We encourage you to invite whomever you would like to attend your birth, including your children if you desire.
 Some moms choose privacy while others choose to have many people at their births.
-We do have Direct TV, Wi-Fi and DVD players available.
+We do have TVs, Wi-Fi and DVD players available.
 You may want to think about bringing things to keep children occupied and we strongly advise that you have a designated adult present to care for younger children if they will be at your birth.

 When choosing who to invite to share your experience, take care to have people who are fully supportive of your decision to have the baby in a birth center.
 It is important that you feel fully loved and encouraged during your labor and birth.

 Occasionally we do have two moms in labor.
 The Birth Center is set up so that two families may have a complete private suite to themselves – consisting of a birth room, lounge, kitchenette and bathroom/toilet.
 Each suite also has a TV & DVD player.
 Wi-Fi is also available for those Facebook & Twitter updates!!